Do you have label representation?

-Not yet as of 01 May 2017.
-However, plans are now tentatively in the works for a six-CD single-volume release that will cover all of the albums prior to Ghosts of the Mountains.
-It will also include bonus stuff, singles and EPs.
-This plan will put everything I’ve done as Appalachian Winter on CD.
+Not yet as of 07 November 2017.
+However, plans are now tentatively in the works for some kind of a multiple release to change that.
 This release will probably happen sometime in early or mid 2018.
-An announcement to that effect will probably be made after the next two albums are finished near the end of this year (2017).
+An announcement to that effect with more certainty will probably be made early in 2018.

 Does Appalachian Winter play live anywhere?